What is an estate manager, and do you need one?

 They may also take on special projects, like gifting and event planning, or act as an owner’s representative on renovations and other construction projects.

 Every estate has its own set of needs, challenges, and service standards, so estate managers are incredibly adaptable.
-They are expert project managers with excellent communication skills and people management skills.
-As top-level private service professionals, they have a passion for luxury estate management, and they are committed to making life easier for the families they support.
+They are expert project managers with excellent communications and interpersonal skills.
+As top-level private service professionals, they have high standards, a passion for luxury estate management, and they are committed to making life easier for the families they support.
+Some have expertise in managing specific types of properties, like ranches or islands, and some have experience in specific types of asset management, like collections or yacht management.

 Before hiring an estate manager, consider your family’s expectations, and what you would want your estate manager to help you accomplish.
 Finding the right person for your household can be a challenge, but understanding and being clear about your expectations up front can lead to a successful long-term match.